 rt_size_t rt_spi_recv(struct rt_spi_device device, void recv_buf, rt_size_t length)

-Parameter Description
+Parameter Describe

 device SPI device handle

 recv_buf Receive data buffer pointer

 length Number of bytes of received data

-Return -
+return -

 0 Receive failed

 Non-zero value Number of bytes successfully received

 Call this function to receive data and save it to the buffer pointed to by recv_buf.
-This function is a encapsulation of the rt_spi_transfer() function.
-The SPI bus protocol specifies that the clock can only be generated by the master device, so when receiving data, the master device will send data 0XFF.
+This function is a wrapper around the rt_spi_transfer() function.
+The SPI bus protocol stipulates that the clock can only be generated by the master device, so when receiving data, the master device will send data 0XFF.

-This function is equivalent to calling rt_spi_transfer_message() to transfer a message, the chip selection is selected when it starts to receive data, and the chip selection is released when the function returns.
+This function is equivalent to calling rt_spi_transfer_message() to transfer a message, the chip select is selected when it starts to receive data, and the chip select is released when the function returns.
 The message parameter is configured as follows:

+'''

-struct rt_sp1_message msg;
+struct rt_spi_message msg;

 msg.send_buf = RT_NULL;

 msg.recv_buf = recv_buf;

 msg.length = length;

 msg.cs_take = 1;

 msg.cs_release = 1;

-msg.next = RT NULL;
+msg.next = RT_NULL;

+'''

-2.3.10 Send Data Twice in Succession
+2.3.10 Send Data Twice in a Row

-If you need to send the data of 2 buffers in succession, and the chip selection is not released in between, you can call the following function:
+If you need to send the data of 2 buffers in succession, and the middle chip selection is not released, you can call the following function:

 rt_err_t rt_spi_send_then_send(struct rt_spi_device device,

-const void send L_bufl,
+const void send_bufl,

-rt_size_t send length1,
+rt_size_t send_length1,

-const void send l_buf2,
+const void send_buf2,

-rt_size_t send length2)
+rt_size_t send_length2)

-Parameter Description
+Parameter Describe

 device SPI device handle

-send_buf1 Send data buffer 1 pointer
+send_bufl Send data buffer 1 pointer

 send_length1 Send data buffer 1 data bytes

 send_buf2 Send data buffer 2 pointer

 send_length2 Send data buffer 2 data bytes

-Return -
+return -

 RT_EOK Send success

 -RT_EIO Send failed

-This function can send two buffers in succession, and ignore the received data.
-The chip selection is selected when send_bufl is sent, and the chip selection is released after send_buf2 is sent.
+This function can send two buffers in a row, ignore the received data, the chip select is selected when send_buf1 is sent, and the chip select is released after send_buf2 is sent.

 This function is used to write a piece of data to the SPI device.
 The first time it sends the command and address data, and the second time it sends the specified length of data.
 The reason why it is sent twice instead of combined into one data block, or called rt_spi_send() twice, is because in most data write operations, the command and address need to be sent first, and the length is generally only a few bytes.
 If it is sent together with the following data, memory space application and a large amount of data handling will be required.
-If rt_spi_send() is called twice, the chip selection will be released after the command and address are sent.
-Most SPI devices rely on setting the chip selection once to indicate the start of a command.
-Therefore, if the chip selection is released after sending the command or address data, and the operation will be discarded.
+If rt_spi_send() is called twice, the chip select will be released after the command and address are sent.
+Most SPI devices rely on setting the chip select to be valid once as the start of the command, therefore, the chip select is released after sending the command or address data, and the operation is discarded.